vergiliu/vergiliu.github.io/_drafts/cd.md

 	- for high performance apps, the tests themselves must be certified in some way that they apply the counted on load to the environment and that they are not the actual bottleneck
 - overall it might be a good idea to separate capacity tests out of the pipeline if integrating them is a too-complex task
+- (optionally) have a possibility to roll-back
+	- backup data before beginning, and practice restore/rollback
+	- Blue-Green deployments
+		- have 2 similar prod deployments, install on one test on the other then switch
+			- or have apps installed on same env twice and make the switch
+		- possible database issues, make read only before switching
+	- Canary release
+		- deploy a new version of one application in prod
+		- find possible problems with that application
+		- roll back is easy and simple - as we only have 1 app
+		- can be used for A/B testing
+		- complicated database upgrades
+- emergency fixes should go through same processes as regular updates
+	- otherwise almost impossible to reproduce on next iteration depending on changes done
+	- sometimes easier to just roll back
+- "Deployment Is the Whole Team’s Responsibility"

 Ch 10 - Deploying and Releasing Applications
 - a deployment strategy is beneficial if agreed upon at the beginning of the project